 Another grooming practice that can be used to control odors is bathing.
 However, it is important to note that over-bathing your ferret will actually cause odors.
 Every time you bathe a ferret, you strip oils from her skin and coat.
 This is fine to do every once in a while, but if you do it too much, she starts to overproduce oils in an attempt to correct the imbalance.
 So what you end up with is a smellier, itchier ferret than when you started!
 Therefore, you should bathe your ferret no more than once a month.

-When you do bathe your ferret, there is a large selection of ferret shampoos in a variety of different scents for you to choose from.
+When you do bathe your ferret, there is a large selection of ferret shampoos for you to choose from.
 You can also use a ferret conditioner if you are bathing your ferret during the dryer winter months or if she already has dry skin.
 Avoid using shampoos not made for ferrets, as they may not have a proper pH.

 If you don't like to bathe your ferret or your ferret cannot be bathed, you can use a waterless shampoo or an instant shampoo instead.
 These safe, no-rinse shampoos control odors by gently loosening dirt and dissolving oils.
 They deodorize your ferret's skin and coat and eliminate the need for bathing.